robusta-inc/package-dependency-checker/README.md

 Extensions
 ==========
-* Using appropriate implementation of scanners and callbacks, a wide variety of source folder scanning, source file scanning and source file content scanning can be schieved.
+* Using appropriate implementation of scanners and callbacks, a wide variety of source folder scanning, source file scanning and source file content scanning can be achieved.
 * Reporting formats can be customized to log to a file, push formatted xml to a web service etc.

 Possible Improvements
 =====================
-* Dependency scanning can be made asynchronous so that more than 1 source file can be concurrently scanned.
+* Dependency scanning can be made asynchronous so that more than a source file can be concurrently scanned.
-* QDocSourceFileScanner used JavaDocBuilder from qdox which consumes the compete source file content.
-For import statement processing this could be an over kill esp for hugh java files.
-An alternate implementation that stop after import statements would be more ideal.
+* QDocSourceFileScanner uses JavaDocBuilder from qdox which consumes the compete source file content.
+For just import statement processing this could be an over kill esp for hugh java files.
+An alternate implementation that stops buffering file content after import statements would be more ideal.

 License
 =======